timescale/docs/cloud/scaling-a-service.md

 *   Storage can only be increased in size.
 You cannot decrease the amount of storage capacity your service has available.
 *   Storage size changes can only be made once every six hours.
-*   Storage can be modified in various increments between 10&nbsp;GB and 16&nbsp;TB.
+*   Storage can range in size from 10&nbsp;GB to 16&nbsp;TB, and can be changed in various increments.

 You can increase or decrease the compute size of your service at any time, with a short downtime.